rackerlabs/technical-blog/_posts/2020-04-28-bringing-the-cloud-to-the-edge.md

 Edge computing comes with the following risks and challenges:

-**Scalability**: Scaling out many distributed edge sites can be more complicated than adding the equivalent capacity to a single datacenter.
+**Scalability**: Scaling out many distributed edge sites can be more complicated than adding the equivalent capacity to a single data center.
 The increased overhead of physical locations can be difficult to manage for companies with limited resources.